xianlinbox/daily_practise/aws-solution-architect/storage.md

 2. Decrease FSx Size: it can only increase, decrease need to create a new one and data sync
 3. Data lazy loading: only load data is needed before processing. not all at once.

+we can monitor storage capacity and file system activity using Amazon CloudWatch; monitor FSx API calls using AWS CloudTrail, monitor end-user actions with file access auditing using Amazon CloudWatch Logs and Amazon Kinesis Data Firehose

 # DataSync

 Move large amount of data from and to it need DataSync agent to do the work.
+A single Datasync task can 10GB/s

 # Data Exchange